IBE160/SG-Pre-terminal/docs/technical-research-analysis-2025-10-31.md

 *   **Supabase** is particularly well-suited due to its built-in authentication and, most importantly, its **real-time features**, which are a perfect match for the collaborative community challenges.

 The stack is modern, powerful, and aligns very well with the specific, user-centric features you aim to build.

----

-Now, let's continue with the technical research process.

-What's the context for this decision?

-- New greenfield project
-- Adding to existing system (brownfield)
-- Refactoring/modernizing legacy system
-- Proof of concept / prototype
-- Production-ready implementation
-- Academic/learning purpose